-Reliability is critical because it contributes to a system’s war fighting effectiveness as well as its suitability in terms of logistics burden and the cost to fix failures.
+Reliability is critical because it contributes to a system’s warfighting effectiveness as well as its suitability in terms of logistics burden and the cost to fix failures.
 For each system, there is a level of basic reliability that must be achieved for the system to be militarily useful, given the intended Concept of Operations (CONOPS).
 Reliability is also one of the most critical elements in determining the logistics infrastructure and footprint.
 Consequently, system reliability should be a primary focus during design (along with system technical performance, functions, and capabilities).
 The primary objective is to achieve the necessary probability of mission success and minimize the risk of failure within defined availability, cost, schedule, weight, power, and volume constraints.

-Reliability requirements are include in the Initial Capabilities Document (ICD) and Capabilities Development Document (CDD) and flowed down to the system specification.
+Reliability requirements are included in the Initial Capabilities Document (ICD) and Capabilities Development Document (CDD) and flowed down to the system specification.
 When developing reliability requirements as part of a Key Performance Parameter (KPP) and Key System Attributes (KSA), options that should be considered and implemented to enhance system reliability and achieve the Reliability KPP/KSA include:

 - Over-designing to allow a safety margin

-- Redundancy and/or automatic reconfiguration upon failure allowing graceful degradation
+- Redundancy and/or automatic re-configuration upon failure allowing graceful degradation

-- Fail safe features (e.g., in the event of a failure, systems revert to a safe mode or state to avoid additional damage and secondary failures).
-Features include real time reprogrammable software, or rerouting of mission critical functions during a mission
+- Fail-safe features (e.g., in the event of a failure, systems revert to a safe mode or state to avoid additional damage and secondary failures).
+Features include real-time reprogrammable software, or rerouting of mission-critical functions during a mission

 - Calibration requirements